Fuse

 Schema migration and corrupt recovery

 The store carries a schema version.
-When Fuse opens a database older than the current schema (for example a pre-V3 cache), it drops the Fuse-owned tables and rebuilds at the current version rather than attempting an in-place migration, so an older index is replaced cleanly on the first V3 run.
+When Fuse opens a database older than the current schema (for example a cache from an earlier major version), it drops the Fuse-owned tables and rebuilds at the current version rather than attempting an in-place migration, so an older index is replaced cleanly on the next run.

 If SQLite reports a malformed database on open, Fuse recreates an empty database rather than failing, and the next run repopulates it.
 If corruption persists, check filesystem permissions on .fuse/ and that no other process holds a stale lock on the WAL files (a leaked fuse mcp serve child, for example).